-- Expand their vocabulary choices using the texts they are reading by identifying and recording new words and their definitions. - Think of a text related question for the WCR to share in lessons the following week. - Identify the main ideas of their reading and summarise in 1 or 2 sentences.
+- Expand their vocabulary choices using the texts they are reading by identifying and recording new words and their definitions (2 words, 3 x per week). - Infer character feelings, thoughts, motives and justify with evidence from the text in 2/3 sentences. - Summarise an interesting fact they have learned from their non-fiction reading. - Think of a text related question for the WCR to share in lessons the following week.